tonigoodier/tonigoodier.github.io/_posts/2018-10-4-3D-Printing-in-the-Donnelly-lab.md

 If you an LSTM colleague and have an idea for a print that could help out around the lab/office, please [get in touch](mailto:sean.tomlinson@lstmed.ac.uk).

 # Feedback
-Please feel free to leave feedback on the blog post either below using Discus or through my email above.
+Please feel free to leave feedback on the blog post, either with Discus below or my email above.